-We encourage all members of the University community to report all crimes and other emergencies to University Department of Public Safety in a timely manner.
-University Department of Public Safety dispatch center is available by phone at 678/466-4050 twenty-four hours a day and is located on the second floor of Edgewater Hall.
-Although there are many resources available, University Department of Public Safety should be notified of any crime, to ensure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+We encourage all members of the University community to report all crimes and other emergencies to the Department of Public Safety in a timely manner.
+The Department of Public Safety dispatch center is available by phone at 678-466-4050 twenty-four (24) hours a day and is located on the second floor of Edgewater Hall.
+Although there are many resources available, the Department of Public Safety should be notified of any crime, to ensure the University can assess any and all security/safety concerns and inform the community if there is a significant threat to the University community.